 About Birth Control: What Parents Need to Know

-One of the biggest decisions that many teens face is whether to have sex.
-Teens who decide to become sexually active need to learn how to protect themselves from unplanned pregnancy and sexually transmitted diseases (STDs).
+One of the toughest decisions that a lot of teens face is whether to have sex.
+If people decide to have sex, it means they must also take responsibility to protect themselves from unplanned pregnancy and sexually transmitted diseases (STDs).

 As a parent, it's important that your kids feel that they can come to you with a question about sexuality, no matter what it is.
 It helps if you treat it as a natural part of development, not something dirty or embarrassing.